A Calm and Intentional One Month Bali Itinerary (2026)

 Is this itinerary suitable for solo female travellers?

-Yes, Bali is very safe for solo female travellers.
+Yes, Bali is safe for solo female travellers.
 I travelled here alone and had a wonderful time.
 In Ubud in particular there’s a huge community of solo female travellers thanks to its popular yoga centres.

 What makes this route perfect is how it flows naturally around the island.
 You start inland with Ubud’s spiritual energy, move to the coast for island adventures, head east to Amed’s authentic fishing villages, venture into the mountains of Munduk, relax at Balian beach and finish in Canggu near the airport for easy departure.